improsec/ImproHound/README.md

 If you discover that an object is in a too high tier (closest to zero), you should correct it in ImproHound, and then check for violations with this object as SOURCE.
 If an object is in a too low tier (closest to infinity), you should correct it in ImproHound and check for violations with the object as TARGET.

-**Reset**
+**Delete tiering**

-All tier levels will be set to 1 in ImproHound.
-All ‘TierX’ labels in the BloodHound database will be removed.
+All tier labels and ImproHound created nodes in the BloodHound database will be deleted.

-**Save**

-Save the tier levels as a ‘TierX’ label in the BloodHound database.

 ## Guidelines for tiering AD objects